 At Learnerbly, we launched in the form of a workshop because we love a good participative session where everyone has an opportunity to share their thoughts.
 Wink wink: giving everyone space helps build trust, too.
 Our workshop's structure was:

-- The facilitator gives context and presents the strategy and its desired impact: why we decided to dedicate time to this project, how L&D benefits everyone, and most importantly the impact we're building towards.
+- The facilitator gives context and presents the strategy and its desired impact: why we decided to dedicate time to this project (can you say ‘a bomb learning culture’?), how L&D benefits everyone, and most importantly the impact we're building towards.

 - Ok, ok.
 We do have an unfair advantage being a deliberately developmental organisation.
 That means Learnerbly is one of the companies which are "organised around the simple but radical conviction that organisations will best prosper when they are more deeply aligned with people's strongest motive, which is to grow.
 This means going (...) fashioning an organizational culture in which support of people's development is woven into the daily fabric of working life and the company's regular operations, daily routines, and conversations.
 [Making it] An Everyone Culture" as defined in the eponymous book.
 If you want content to understand the benefits of bottom-up L&D better, you can follow us on LinkedIn or read our blog posts.

 - Once everyone's on the same page, we asked people to:

 - Map out the initiatives we came up with and give their definition for each one

 - Suggest new initiatives or new ways to carry out initiatives

 - Share feedback on what they anticipate will work or not, ask questions